-An individual flow whose arrival rate significantly exceeds the maximum TCP-friendly arrival rate either is not using TCP-friendly congestion control, or has larger packets or a smaller round-trip time than assumed by the router.
+It can be difficult to determine the maximum packet size B in bytes or a minimum roundtrip time R for a flow.
+An individual flow whose arrival rate significantly exceeds the maximum TCP-friendly arrival rate is either not using TCP-friendly congestion control, or has larger packets or a smaller round-trip time than assumed by the router.
 Close to 100% of the packets in the Internet are 1500 bytes or smaller [TMW97]; routers could detect those high-bandwidth flows that use larger packets simply by observing the sizes of packets in the recent history of dropped packets.
-However, there is no simple test for a router to determine the end-toend round-trip time of an active connection.
-The position of this paper is that routers should freely restrict the bandwidth of best-effort flows determined not to be TCP-friendly in times of congestion.
-Such flows are "stealing" bandwidth from TCPfriendly traffic.
-Any such flow should only have its bandwidth restriction removed when there is no longer any significant link congestion, or when it has shown to reduce its arrival rate appropriately in response to congestion.
+However, there is no simple test for a router to determine the end-to-end round-trip time of an active connection.